 Bethany, Isabel, Hadassah (and a third child to arrive in the summer); Our daughter, Laura, her husband Alex, Norah and Juniper (come in the Spring).

-After entering graduate school, I accepted my first full-time ministry position at the My wife, Kim, and I married a few months later.
+After entering graduate school, I accepted my first full-time ministry position with the 7th Street Church of Christ in Columbus, Mississippi.
+My wife, Kim, and I married a few months later.

 I have served at the Columbus Church of Christ in Columbus, Mississippi, Madison Street Church of Christ in Clarksville, Tennessee; the Carteret Road Church of Christ in Brunswick, Georgia; the Cameron Avenue Church of Christ in Colonial Heights, Virginia; the East Brainerd Church of Christ in Chattanooga, Tennessee; and the Hermitage Church of Christ in Nashville.
 There were years that were very fulfilling and exciting and years when it seemed that loss and discouragement were constant companions.
 In 2016 I came to the realization that it was time for a change, so I left the full-time ministry to pursue a life of helping in a new and different way: Life Coaching.